 As part of the national drive to limit emissions, use sustainable materials where possible and protect our environment, the UK Government introduced Energy Performance Certificates (EPCs) so that prospective property buyers are aware of the energy rating of any buildings they are interested in purchasing.

 How an Energy Performance Certificate in Bristol is graded

-It became a legal requirement from the 21st of May for all residential properties that were being put on the “for sale” market to have an Energy Performance Certificate.
+It became a legal requirement from the 21st of May for all residential properties that were being put on the “for sale” market to have a Residential EPC Certificate.

 EPCs detail the energy efficiency of a building, describing its carbon footprint.
 They are graded from A to G, with an “A” grade being the most energy efficient.
 All EPCs are valid for a ten-year period.

 If the property in question is a new build, it is the responsibility of the builder to provide the owners with an EPC certificate.
 When reselling a property, it is down to the current owners to present a copy of the certificate to the prospective buyer.